Fr4nks/vagrant_magento2/README.md

 ```

 # Manage
-To destroy the virtual machine
+Destroy the virtual machine
 ```
 vagrant destroy
 ```
-How to change this file
+How to change this file?
 ```
 git pull
 ```